ssbc/ssb-peer-invites/README.md

 who then publishes a confirm message (`type: user-invite/confirm'`).
 Now peers who replicate the pub's feed can see the guest has arrived.

+## TODO

+* decide on encoding. must contain: `seed, invite, pubs+`
+* test that it works on unreliable connections and end points.

 ## api

 ### userInvites.create({id?, public?, reveal?, hops?}, cb(err, invite))